koush/docs.scrypted.app/installation.md

 The `docker-compose.yml` , though this is not typically necessary.

 The [docker-compose.yml](https://github.com/koush/scrypted/blob/main/install/docker/docker-compose.yml) that contains the Scrypted configuration can be found at `~/.scrypted/docker-compose.yml`.
-This is typically not necessary.
+Modification is typically not necessary.
 Alternate docker images are available:

 |Image|Description|
 |-|-|